Quantum5hadow/My-kotlin-solutions/README.md

 this repo is my daily leetcode journal — one problem,every single day,all in kotlin. i pick a topic,go deep on it for a week (divisibility,balanced arrays,stock trading,geometry — whatever catches my eye),and always pair the easy version with the hard one back to back. no cherry-picking easy problems to feel good. if there's a part II,i'm solving it the next day.

-169 days in and the streak is still alive. not because i'm motivated every morning — i'm not. but discipline hits different when you stop negotiating with yourself.
+2 days in and the streak is still alive. not because i'm motivated every morning — i'm not. but discipline hits different when you stop negotiating with yourself.

-> *"the secret of getting ahead is getting started — day 169 and still going"*
+> *"consistency is what transforms average into excellence — 2 days strong"*

 ---

 ## 📊 stats

 ```
-🔥 current streak    : 169 days
+🔥 current streak    : 2 days
-📝 problems solved   : 156 unique problems
+📝 problems solved   : 157 unique problems
 🗓️ started           : october 1,2025
 💻 language          : kotlin (100%)
 🏷️ leetcode id       : PixelPrince